Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 There are some choices in life, wherein we have no control.
 You may CHOOSE to take a drink or not.
 One has no choice in exposure to a contaminated environment filled with natural rubber latex particles.
 To make such an analogy is ludicrous.
 Similar to smoking in public, which has been banned in many areas.

-To say that others should not accomodate limiting exposure to people who cannot tolerate such a toxin shows little educational background for the gravity of this allergy.
-Need more knowledge - please show some initiative and look it up.
+To say that others should not accommodate limiting exposure to people who cannot tolerate such a toxin shows little educational background for the gravity of this allergy.

 Best wishes with your intolerance and public recognition and empathy of such.